elastiflow/ElastiFlow-Tools/docker_install/readme.md

 To easily install ElasticSearch, Kibana, and ElastiFlow with Docker Compose.
 Tested with Elastic / Kibana 8.15.1 and ElastiFlow 7.2.2.

 ### Prerequisites:
-- Clean Ubuntu 22 (or greater) server
+- Clean Ubuntu 22 (or greater) Linux server

 - 16 GB of RAM, 4 CPU cores, and 500 GB of disk.
 This will allow you to store roughly 1 month of flow data at 500 FPS.

 - Docker.

-If you do not have Docker, you can install it by:
+If you do not have Docker, you can install it wit the following one liner:
 ```
 sudo bash -c "$(wget -qLO - https://raw.githubusercontent.com/elastiflow/ElastiFlow-Tools/main/docker_install/install_docker.sh)"
 ```